Thin knots and the Cabling Conjecture: Introduction

 \begin{conjecture}[Cabling Conjecture, Gonzalez-Acu\~na -- Short \cite{GAS86}] If $K$ is a knot in $S^3$ which has a reducible surgery, then $K$ is a cabled knot and the reducing slope is given by the cabling annulus. \end{conjecture}

 The Cabling Conjecture is satisfied by many classes of knots.
-Torus knots, as cables of the unknot, were shown to satisfy the conjecture in \cite{Mos71}.
-Additionally, satellite \cite{Sch90} and alternating knots \cite{MT92} satisfy the conjecture as well.
-Then to establish this conjecture in full, it remains to show that it is satisfied by hyperbolic knots.
-Our aim is shorter, as we consider thin, hyperbolic knots.
+Torus knots, as cables of the unknot, were shown to satisfy the conjecture in \cite{Mos71}, and satellite knots \cite{Sch90} and alternating knots \cite{MT92} satisfy the conjecture as well.
+Additionally, genus 1 knots \cite{BZ96}, strongly invertible knots \cite{EMn92}, symmetric knots \cite{HS98}, and knots with low bridge number \cite{Gro16} satisfy the conjecture (for a survey of known results and techniques see \cite{Boy02}.)
+Since the conjecture is satisfied by torus and satellite knots, it remains to consider hyperbolic knots.
+Our aim is narrower than this however, as we will look at hyperbolic knots that are considered ``thin" due to the simpler structure of their knot Floer complexes.

-We will present knot Floer homology in more detail in Section \ref{sec:background}, but for now recall that $\widehat{\textit{HFK}}(K)$ with coefficients in $\F_2$ is bigraded with Alexander and Maslov gradings, respectively $A$ and $M$.
+We will present knot Floer homology in more detail in Section \ref{sec:background}, but for now recall that $\widehat{\textit{HFK}}(K)$ with coefficients in $\F_2$ is a bigraded vector space with Alexander and Maslov gradings, respectively $A$ and $M$.
 A knot $K$ is \textit{Floer homologically thin} if the generators of $\widehat{\textit{HFK}}(K)$ all have the same $\delta = A-M$ grading.
 This family contains alternating knots \cite{OS03c}, and the more generalized quasi-alternating knots \cite{OS05c}.
 We say $K$ is an $L$-\textit{space knot} if it admits a surgery to a (Heegaard Floer) $L$-space, which is a manifold with the simplest Heegaard Floer homology.
 Using Heegaard Floer homology via immersed curves techniques, we show that

 \begin{theorem} If a thin, hyperbolic knot $K$ in $S^3$ admits a reducible surgery, then $K$ is an L-space knot and the reducing slope must be $r = 2g(K)-1$ after mirroring $K$ if necessary. \end{theorem}